 To get to the Stockyards using public transportation, take the Trinity Railway Express (TRE) and get off at Fort Worth Intermodal Transportation Center (ITC) Station, then take the 12, 14 or 15 bus and get off at Main and Exchange.

-Hotels Near Stockyards: You can stay at the legendary Fort Worth Stockyards Hotel on Exchange Avenue which has been welcoming guests for over 100 years.
+You might want to extend your visit to the Stockyards especially if you plan on staying out late at one of the bars.
+Lucky for you, there are a few hotels near the Stockyards that you can choose from.
+You can stay at the legendary Fort Worth Stockyards Hotel on Exchange Avenue (click to read the reviews on Tripadvisor) which has been welcoming guests for over 100 years.
 We peeked inside the lobby and it is beautifully decorated in elegant western style.
-(Click here to check current rates and availability.)

-You can also stay at the Hyatt Place Fort Worth Stockyards, located right behind the Visitors Center.
-(Click here to check current rates and availability.)
+If you are looking for a more budget-friendly option, you can also stay at the Hyatt Place Fort Worth Stockyards (click to read the reviews on Tripadvisor), located right behind the Visitors Center.

 My Day at the Stockyards